RM-cyber/ptsuite/paper.md

 The package `ptsuite` has been used in scientific publications [@Munasinghe:2019].
 The authors plan to use it in forthcoming research and hope that it will assist other researchers and students with its combination of features, speed and ease of use.

-The package `ptsuite` is available on Github and Centralized R Archive Network (CRAN): https://CRAN.R-project.org/package=ptsuite.
+The package `ptsuite` is available on Github: https://github.com/RM-cyber/ptsuite/ptsuite and Centralized R Archive Network (CRAN): https://CRAN.R-project.org/package=ptsuite.
 Further technical details, test results (accuracy of the estimates, speed comparison with other packages etc.) and other relevant information can be found in the R vignette [@ptsuite:2019] and ArXiv pre-print document [@ptsuite:2020].

 # Acknowledgements